Sintra-Portugal.com

 • Oriente station (Lisbon) to Sintra

-If you are visiting Sintra from Cascais or Estoril, the bus is the best way to travel.
-There are regular services from Cascais bus station and Estoril train station.
+If you are visiting Sintra from Cascais or Estoril, taking the bus is the best way to travel.
+Regular services operate from the bus station in Cascais and the train station in Estoril.

 Related articles: Lisbon to SintraCascais to Sintra